Guidance about the scheme to help care leavers receive a set amount of money from government to cover basic needs.

 - an in-depth qualitative ethnography study.
 The work is concerned with both the experience and the effectiveness of the basic income pilot

-An essential element of the monitoring and evaluation work is gathering the baseline data.
-This work needs to begin ahead of the pilot start date and throughout the delivery of the programme.
-The purpose of the baseline information is to assess the impact of the basic income pilot and to compare what happens before and after the programme has been implemented.
+A baseline survey is also being undertaken with consenting individuals.
+The purpose of the baseline information is to assess the impact of the Basic Income Pilot and to compare what happens before and after the programme has been implemented.
 Without baseline data, it is difficult to estimate any changes or to demonstrate how the pilot has impacted on the lives of the young care leavers and whether the programme has enriched and enhanced their lives.
-Officials are exploring an option to work with a charity/university partnership experienced in undertaking surveys with care experienced young people to undertake this work.
+Officials are working in partnership with a charity experienced in undertaking surveys with care experienced young people with help from the Local Authorities to maximise completion.

 Will we be able to infer anything from care leavers about Universal Basic Income more generally?